 Setting up dual monitors helps your productivity immensely.
-From having multiple browser windows open to using complex sets of editing tools for photos or video to having guides open on a second screen for research or gaming, it’s an excellent way to maximize your productivity.
+From having multiple browser windows open to using complex sets of editing tools for photos or video or having guides open on a second screen for research or gaming — it’s always an excellent way to maximize your productivity.

 If you’re interested in this type of setup, our guide can show you the way — and Windows 10 makes it easier than ever.
 If you have any problems with your setup, you can also check out our guide on common multi-monitor problems for more info.

 Step 1: Check your I/O panel and GPU for connections

 Your PC has an area for all important cable connections, typically called the I/O panel.
 If it’s been a while since you’ve peeked back there, take a look before you buy a secondary monitor.
 If you have a discrete (non-integrated) GPU, then there may also be a GPU section with ports of its own to take stock of.
 Snap a quick photo of this whole section for quick reference if necessary.

 Now check to see what kind of display connections you have to work with.
 For modern monitors and PCs, the two common options are HDMI and DisplayPort, with even newer models also offering USB-C and Thunderbolt 3 for A/V data.
 You may also have a DVI-I port for managing older digital/analog connections, and some PCs might still have a VGA port (although we don’t advise using this for a second monitor).

 Make sure you have at least two of these display ports for two monitors.
 Note which spare port you will be attaching the new monitor to and what connection type you’ll need.